radcamp/radcamp.github.io/NYC2023/index.md

 Columbia University
 New York City

-__Applications for RADCamp NYC 2023 are now closed!__

-We will be communicating with applicants in the next several days.
-For questions about applications please contact radcamp.nyc@gmail.com.
-(Updated Jan 6, 2023)

 # Summary
 This two-part workshop is designed to guide participants through a full RADseq pilot study.